Terms that a Buyer of Business Telephone Systems Should

 Private

 Branch Exchange.
-A switch used inside a private business (opposed to one
+A switch used inside a private business (opposed to one serving

-for these such as: PABX, CBX, EPABX, etc.
+as: PABX, CBX, EPABX, etc.

 PCB